Riding Aside - In Costume

 The costume is not historically accurate - but the classes I compete in are all about elegance, not accuracy.
 I describe it as "Imagine the wife of a King's Rifles' Officer tagging along with the army through Portugal.
 She would, perhaps, adopt the unique "Green Jackets" style, but adapt it for something more feminine and elegant."

-I also have a new costume - a Colonial mid 1700's gown.
+Another costume is a Colonial mid 1700's gown.

 The Kerchief is a simple lawn style, with blue ribbon for lacing the "stomacher" (the front part of the gown)